dfsq/json-server-init/README.md

 db.json saved.
 ```

-Above will produce db.json file with content similar to
+Above will produce db.json file with content similar to this:

 ```json
 {